yracnet/react-form-object/README.md

 - **onNotify:** A method to notify changes within the form.
 - **onValidate:** A method to validate the form data.

+### useFormValue

+The `useFormValue` hook provides access to the functionality for a specified `path`, allowing for dynamic management of `object data` within forms.
+This hook partially replaces the `data` and `setData` methods with `value` and `setValue`.
+Additionally, the `getAttribute` and `setAttribute` methods will affect the base path with the specified path parameter.

+### useFormValueList

+The `useFormValueList` hook provides access to the functionality for a specified `path`, allowing for dynamic management of `array data` within forms.
+In addition to the functionality provided by `useFormValue`, this hook includes methods for manipulating the `list`, such as `addItem`, `removeItem`, `removeIndex`, `setItem`, and `getItem`.

 ## FormIterator

 The `FormIterator` component is used for managing arrays of complex data within forms.